Hilary Duff: Disapproval of paparazzi

 Duff is very vocal about her disapproval of paparazzi photographing children.
 In 2014, Duff expressed her anger on Twitter regarding two paparazzi who were taking pictures of her son without her consent.
 She tweeted, "I chose to let them off with a stern warning, next time I will not be so nice. #NoKidsPolicy".
 The hashtag refers to a bill that was pushed by fellow actresses Halle Berry and Jennifer Garner, which prohibits paparazzi from taking pictures of celebrities' children.

-In February 2020, Duff uploaded an Instagram video post documenting her confrontation with a photographer who was taking photographs of her children at her son's football game.
+In February 2020, Duff uploaded an Instagram video documenting her confrontation with a photographer who was photographing her children at her son's football game.
 In the video she was seen telling the photographer, "I'm asking you human to human, as a mother, if you don't know anyone here, can you please stop taking pictures of our children playing football this morning".
 She clarified the situation in a series of Instagram stories uploads the day after, saying that it was "really highly frustrating" and that the police dismissed her complaint because she was at a public park when the incident happened.
-She voiced her dissatisfaction and demanded for the law to be changed.
-The video has since been viewed for more than 2 million times as of November 2020.
+She voiced her dissatisfaction and demanded that the law be changed.
+The video has since been viewed more than 2 million times as of November 2020.